We don’t get sunshine often, but when we do, these summer pub crawls come into their own…

 The first pub on this list is Parkside Tavern, where you can challenge your mates to a game of pool or head outside to one of three beer gardens.
 They offer cocktails and beer in equal measure, with pizzas to set you up for a long day of drinking.

-Next, head to Belgrave Music Hall and partake in their rooftop terrace with a craft beer or two, before wandering down to the now pedestrianised Merrion Street where you’ll find a whole host of bars ready to serve you everything from jam jar cocktails to straight whisky.
-Finally, end your night at Headrow House, where they have two roof terraces for you to enjoy, while supping something from the beer hall or their upstairs cocktail bar.
+Next, head to Belgrave Music Hall and partake in their rooftop terrace with a craft beer or two, before wandering down to Merrion Street where you’ll find a whole host of bars ready to serve you everything from jam jar cocktails to straight whisky.
+Finally, end your night at Headrow House, where they have two roof terraces for you to enjoy while supping something from the beer hall or their upstairs cocktail bar.

 From brewery to waterfront

-The first stop on our final crawl is one of the city’s lesser known beer gardens.
-To some, it’s a car park, but to the beer drinking masses, it’s a secret sun spot where you can enjoy the wares of Northern Monk.
-Work your way through their impressive array of beers before moving on to a more traditional outdoor space at The Cross Keys.
-Here, you can treat yourself to a bite to eat, a pie perhaps or one of their exceptional roast dinners, with a beer to wash it down in the garden.
+The first stop on our final crawl is one of the city’s lesser-known beer gardens.
+Northern Monk has a big old space out front and they’ve turned it into a living garden where you can enjoy a pint or two in the sun.
+Work your way through their impressive array of beers before moving on to The Cross Keys.
+Here, you can treat yourself to a bite to eat, a pie perhaps or one of their famous roast dinners, with a beer to wash it down in the garden.

 When you’re done there, nip next door to The Midnight Bell, where you can delve into Leeds Brewery’s finest bevvies out in the sunshine, before making your way to one of the most popular beer gardens in the city – Water Lane Boathouse.
 You can sup a whole hoard of craft beers, or take on the rather startling array of gin, either way, a bite to eat is absolutely essential.
 Grab something from Small Victories – pizza anyone?